Marvel Anime

-Marvel Anime (マーベルアニメ, Māberuanime) is a 2010 Japanese superhero anime television series by Madhouse and is based on the Marvel Comics universe.
+Marvel Anime (マーベルアニメ, Māberuanime) is a Japanese superhero anime television series by Madhouse and is based on the Marvel Comics universe.
 It is an anthology collection consisting of four twelve-episode animated series and two direct-to-video films.
-The entire series notably depicts Iron Man, Wolverine, Blade, and the members of the X-Men going to Japan.
+The series premiered in 2010 and ended in 2011.
+Marvel Anime depicts Iron Man, Wolverine, Blade, and the members of the X-Men going to Japan.

 Premise

 The project reimagined select top Marvel characters and adapts them for a Japanese audience via four 12-part series; Iron Man, Wolverine, X-Men, and Blade, which aired in Japan on Animax between October 2010 and September 2011, and then in the United States on G4 between July 2011 and April 2012.
 Each of the series largely features Japan as the setting for the storyline.

 Wolverine appears in all four of the anime, being a guest star in Iron Man and Blade, with each appearance taking place either before or after his anime.